sswietoniowski/learning-aspnetcore-mvc-users-and-logins/README.md

 Please remember that to start this app, you have to:

-- because migrations contains users passwords generated with my "pepper" hash, you might need to perform: `Remove-Migration`, `Add-Migration InitialMigration`,
+- because migrations contains users passwords generated with my "pepper" hash, you might need to perform first: `Remove-Migration`, `Add-Migration InitialMigration`,
 - then you can create database by using `Update-Database` (you might need to change the connection string to do that),
 - to login in as a cumstomer you have to use username "jdoe" and password "P@ssw0rd".